 The parents and the school are joined in the common purpose of helping students make the greatest possible educational advancement.
+The purpose of homework is to show evidence of student learning by providing practice, as a check for understanding, and/or to promote application of knowledge or skills.
 When homework is assigned, the school will endeavor to explain what is to be done so that the child can work independently.